afragen/git-updater-translations/README.md

 Separating the translation files into a separate language pack plugin enables the language updates to be pushed out independently of the main plugin and should allow for a smoother development process.

 This language pack plugin will be updated via GitHub Updater in the usual manner.

+PRs to the `develop` branch for translations are appreciated.